fubark/cyber/docs/docs.md

     var a = 234
 ```
 Subsequent statements in the block must follow the same indentation.
-The block ends when a statement recedes from this indentation.
+The block ends when a statement recedes from this indentation:
 ```cy
 var items = [10, 20, 30]
 for items -> it: